Italy’s leader visits Russia for talks with Putin on trade

 “Regrettably, Italy’s niche in the Russian market has decreased but the volume of our economic ties have remained strong,” Putin said as he greeted Conte.
 “Despite the difficult times, our political contacts have remained on a high level.”

+The Italian agricultural lobby, Coldiretti, emphasized the need to seek an end to the trade restrictions, saying that the sanctions have cost Italian food producers 1 billion euros ($1.38 million) since they were imposed a little more than four years ago.
+It added that Italian restaurants in Russia were at risk due to a lack of ingredients.

+“In some cases dishes have disappeared from the menu, in other cases items have been replaced with cheap local or foreign products without any indication on the menu,” Coldiretti said.

-Putin also thanked Italian authorities for providing quick assistance to Russian soccer fans who were injured when an escalator in Rome’s subway system collapsed on Tuesday night.
+During the Kremlin talks, Putin also thanked Italian authorities for providing quick assistance to Russian soccer fans who were injured when an escalator in Rome’s subway system collapsed on Tuesday night.

-Earlier in the day, Conte met with Russian Prime Minister Dmitry Medvedev who voiced hope that his visit will give a new impulse to Russian-Italian cooperation.
+Earlier in the day, Conte met with Russian Prime Minister Dmitry Medvedev who voiced hope that Conte’s visit would give a new impulse to Russian-Italian cooperation.
+He also laid a wreath at the Tomb of the Unknown Soldier under the Kremlin wall and met with Italian businessmen.

 “Italy is a country that enjoys good health, the fundamentals of our country are solid,” Conte said on Facebook after meeting with Italian entrepreneurs in Russia a day after Europe rejected Italy’s spending plans as dangerous to the country’s debt level.